Overview

 Key Differences from Task API:

-- Agents API: Direct tool execution, no AI orchestration, synchronous results
+Agents API : Direct tool execution, no AI orchestration, asynchronous results

 All agent executions are asynchronous (return task_id), even though agents perform single operations.
 Use the Task Status API to retrieve results.